The School for Good and Evil (film): Filming

 According to Feig, filming on location was essential in order to avoid overusing special effects.
 Netflix was unable to shoot the production at its Shepperton Studios in Surrey, because it was too small; they decided to instead film at Northern Ireland for the first time.
 Feig selected its city Belfast as the filming location, as he had friends who had shot there, including production members from Game of Thrones (2011–2019).
 He also cited its close proximity to London, which would make travel between the two cities easy, though this was not the case due to the COVID-19 pandemic.
 The film was shot at several locations in Belfast, including Belfast Harbour Studios and Loop Film Studios.
 At the former, the full 125,000 sqft of the studio, workshop and office space was used.
 Derry was also considered as a filming location but was rejected for numerous reasons.
 Local sites The School for Good and Evil was filmed at include St Peter's Church; St Anne's Cathedral; Mount Stewart; Ulster Folk Museum; Clandeboye Estate; Woodburn Forest; Castle Archdale; and Antrim Road.

-Production followed the British Film Commission safe working protocols due to the COVID-19 pandemic; Feig always wore a mask.
+Production followed the British Film Commission safe working protocols due to the COVID-19 pandemic.
 Feig was particularly pleased to film at Big Dog Forest in Fermanagh, since he thought building such a place would be impossible.
 Some crew members tried to persuade him against filming there, but he insisted because the forest was unlike anything he had ever seen.
 In January 2021, it was reported filming had begun.
 The crew encountered difficulties with shooting on the first day, as it rained heavily, creating puddles of mud.
 Roughly 350 to 500 crew members worked on The School for Good and Evil, the majority of whom were locals.
-In May 2021, filming wrapped for Washington and Theron.
-According to Chainani, filming wrapped on July 3 or 4, 2021; Feig, however, needed to shoot another scene, which was filmed by the end of the month.
+Filming wrapped at the end of July 2021.